 Check out our Soldiers lesson plan for lots of lively Soldier themed activities combined in a 30 min structured lesson, with step by step teaching notes and supporting resources.

-If you enjoyed this post, come and join us on Facebook, Pinterest or subscribe to our free bi-weekly newsletter for many more musical activities!
+If you enjoyed this post, come and join us on Facebook, Pinterest or subscribe for many more musical activities!

 Stay up to date with Let's Play Music!